What’s behind your chronic back pain?

 A 2016 study of more than 34,000 adults in the United States found that back pain ramped up with increased smoking.
 Researchers believe this is because smoking interferes with how arteries function, causing them to narrow.
 Damaged arteries in the spine can lead to pain and loss of function.
 Quitting smoking may help improve back pain.

-Here are 10 unhealthy habits and how to quit them for good.
+Here are 10 unhealthy habits—and the best ways to quit them.

 You’re overweight